Lulu Publishing Review: READ THIS Before You Use Them!

 Should you choose Lulu?

-Lulu produces fairly high-quality print books, but its distribution services leave a great deal to be desired, resulting in an overall rating of 2.5 stars.
+Lulu produces fairly high-quality print books, but its distribution services leave a great deal to be desired.
 If you're only printing with them, you should be fine — but distributing your Lulu-printed books might get messy.

 And if you’re still conflicted over whether or not to choose Lulu, here are our recommendations in the plainest terms possible!